Siege of the Montaña Barracks: 18 July

 On 18 July, news of the military uprising in Spanish Morocco reached Madrid, and the General Union of Workers and National Confederation of Labor demanded the distribution of arms.
 However the government initially refused to give weapons to civilians.
 Nevertheless, a group of young officers led by Lieutenant Colonel Rodrigo Gil Ruiz distributed 5,000 rifles among the workers.

-The plotters had planned that General García Herrán would seize the army camp at Carabanchel and General Fanjul would occupy the inner city from the Montaña barracks, located on the Príncipe Pío, close to the Plaza de España.
+The plotters had planned that General García Herrán would seize the army camp at Carabanchel and General Joaquín Fanjul would occupy the inner city from the Montaña barracks, located on the Príncipe Pío, close to the Plaza de España.
 Other rebel officers should then have taken over the Cuatro Vientos and Getafe Air Bases, but the plan failed.
 Furthermore, the commander of the Civil Guard in Madrid, General Sebastián Pozas Perea and the Assault Guard—around 6,000 men—remained loyal to the government.